giovanniboscu/continuous-section-field/actions-examples/histwin/openfastguide.md

 and you want to update only the tower mode-shape coefficients in the ElastoDyn tower file.

-### Automatic mode identification

-### Mode-shape coefficient fitting
+## Mode-shape coefficient fitting

-In the standard NREL/NLR workflow, the step between BModes output and ElastoDyn input is performed using the Excel spreadsheet `ModeShapePolyFitting.xls`: the user pastes BModes modal data into the sheet, reads back the polynomial coefficients, and copies them into the ElastoDyn tower `.dat` file by hand.
+In the standard NREL/NLR workflow, the step between BModes output and ElastoDyn input is performed manually using the Excel spreadsheet `ModeShapePolyFitting.xls`: the user pastes BModes modal data into the sheet, reads back the polynomial coefficients, and copies them into the ElastoDyn tower `.dat` file by hand.
 The spreadsheet has no controls on